GameChat: Multi-LLM Dialogue for Safe, Agile, and Socially Optimal Multi-Agent Navigation in Constrained Environments: EXPERIMENTS

 \subsubsection{LLM Performance, Prompt Robustness, and Welfare Maximization}

-We measured the average duration of the LLM conversation as $2.767s$ with a standard deviation of $0.441s$.
+We measured the average duration of the LLM conversation as \textbf{2.767s} with a standard deviation of $0.441s$.
 This was short enough that in \textsc{GameChat} SMG Comm., the communication finished early enough that the new follower did not have to come to a stop to allow the new leader to pass (see Figure \ref{doorcomm}).
+For $k>2$, the average of the slowest of the $k$ queries was always \textbf{under one second}.

 At first, the LLMs had difficulty with the task of conversing and determining priority (e.g., task forgetting, hallucinating false instructions, forgetting the consensus, etc.).
 But after carefully modifying the prompts, these problems became less and less frequent, to the point that \textsc{GameChat} performed as well as when agents were already assigned the correct roles (\textsc{GameChat} Ground Truth).
 The correct consensus was always reached since by default, LLMs are designed to be very honest and cooperative.
 Since \textsc{GameChat} was always able to reach the correct ordering of priorities in the consensuses, it maximizes social welfare (see Theorem \ref{thm: welfare}).
-Even in the asymmetric case where the higher priority agent starts farther away from $\mathcal{Q}$, \textsc{GameChat} is capable of having the farther agent go first, something the noncommunicative methods are not capable of (compare Figures \ref{doorcomm}, \ref{intercomm} with Figures \ref{doornocomm}, \ref{internocomm} respectively).
+Even in the asymmetric case where the higher priority agent starts farther away from $\mathcal{Q}$, \textsc{GameChat} is capable of having it go first, something the noncommunicative methods are not capable of (compare Figure \ref{doorcomm} and Figure \ref{doornocomm}).